wattsxx/MIST-4610-Group-21482_9/README.md

 JOIN Customers ON Orders.customerID = Customers.customerID
 WHERE customerDOB BETWEEN '1993-03-30' AND '2003-03-30';

+Description Q4: This query returns the average amount of Calories consumed within all orders made by customers between the ages of 20-30.
+If we know the eating habits of an important generational cohort such as 20 year olds, we can order/make better products that better suit their needs.
+Additionally, we can market more aggressively products with an amount of Calories that this age group tends to like.

 TP_Q5()
 SELECT Employees.employeeID, employeeName, COUNT(DISTINCT shiftDate) as NumberofShifts